Friday, 27 September 2019

 1.86

-We can see that Sikhs formed 11.92% of the population of the city.
-That was a considerable proportion of the total population.
-This community of 3,950 persons, must be having several places for worship, at least one of them still survives after seven decades.
-It is a beautiful gurdwara, but the neglect has taken its toll.
-This beautiful building has fallen into disrepair and is mostly in a dilapidated state.
-Even then, its beauty captivates an observer.
-The gurdwara is located at: 32°55'35.35"N, 73°44'1.50"E
+We can see that Sikhs formed 11.92% of the city’s population, a considerable proportion at the time.
+This community of 3,950 people must have had several places of worship, and at least one of them still survives after more than seven decades.
+It is a beautiful gurdwara, though years of neglect have taken their toll.
+Today, this once-elegant structure stands in a largely dilapidated state.
+Even so, its charm continues to captivate any observer.
+The gurdwara is located at coordinates 32°55'35.35"N, 73°44'1.50"E.

-It is a beautiful building painted in yellow and has many wooden doors and windows.
-The main prayer hall has beautiful wooden cupboards and balconies.
-The takht, a platform still exists in the main prayer hall.
-There is a vast courtyard at the back of the Darbar Hall.
-The river Jhelum flows quite close by, though a high protective embankment blocks the view.
-But from the roof, it is quite visible.
+Painted in a warm yellow, the building features many wooden doors and windows.
+Inside, the main prayer hall is adorned with finely crafted wooden cupboards and balconies.
+The takht (platform) still stands in its original place.
+At the back of the Darbar Hall lies a spacious courtyard.
+The river Jhelum flows nearby, though a high protective embankment blocks the direct view, except from the roof, where the water is clearly visible.

 The beautiful facade of the Gurdwara Bhai Karam Singh Ji Ahluwalia, Jhelum.
 (14.08.2019.)